Posted: NOVEMBER 1, 2025

 From Sewers to Sanitation: How Public Health Built Modern Economies

 Public health drives prosperity.
-Explore how investing in prevention and health systems fuels economic growth and resilience.
+Explore how investing in prevention and health systems fuels economic growth.

 What Cholera Taught Us About Economics

-It was the cholera outbreaks of the mid-19th century that first reshaped how we think about public health.
-For example, the “Great Stink” of 1858 forced London to build one of the world’s first large-scale sewer systems.
-This infrastructure project not only saved lives but also saved the city’s economy.
-From cholera outbreaks to the COVID-19 pandemic, societies have been repeatedly reminded of the same costly lesson: public health is economic infrastructure.
+The cholera outbreaks of the mid-19th century reshaped how we think about public health.
+As an example, the “Great Stink” of London to build one of the world’s first large-scale sewer systems.
+This infrastructure project saved both the lives and the economy of Londoners.
+From this cholera outbreak to the more recent COVID-19 pandemic, societies have been repeatedly reminded of the costs of not considering public health as an economic infrastructure.

-According to UNICEF, every dollar invested in sanitation and clean water can yield more than four dollars in economic benefits through lower healthcare costs and increased productivity.
-The World Health Organization estimates that if healthcare spending were increased by an average of 1% of national Gross Domestic Product (GDP), we would save over 60 million lives per year, increasing the global average lifespan by 3.7 years by 2030.
-Attaining those health goals also means that low- and middle-income countries may achieve 2-4% additional economic growth on top of the health gains.
+According to UNICEF, every dollar invested in sanitation and clean water yields more than four dollars in economic benefits through lower healthcare costs and increased productivity.
+The World Health Organization estimates that if healthcare spending was increased by an average of 1% of national Gross Domestic Product (GDP), we would save over 60 million lives per year, and increase the global average lifespan by 3.7 years by 2030.
+In addition to the health benefits, achieving these health goals also means that low and middle income countries may achieve an additional growth of 2-4%.

 Economic Impact of Increased Healthcare Spending